-When you try to change the IP settings Manually in Windows 10, you might have come across an error that says,
+When you try to change the IP settings Manually in Windows 10 or Windows 11, you might have come across an error that says,

 Can’t save IP settings.Check one or more settings and try again.